MadRobin13/Muse/README.md

 ## 💬 Contributing

 Contributions are welcome!
-Whether it’s firmware, hardware tweaks, documentation, or design, your help can make Muse better for someone who needs it.
+Whether it’s software bugs, hardware tweaks, documentation, or design, your help can make Muse better for someone who needs it.

 ```bash
 # Clone the repo